antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 Here we:

-1. Split each keys (i.e. commands) of the data pairs into words
+1. Split into words the key (i.e. command) of each of the data pairs
 2. Flatten into one list of words
 3. Trim each word and turn into lower case
 4. Find word tallies (using the function `tally` from ["Data::Summarizers"](https://raku.land/zef:antononcube/Data::Summarizers), [AAp4].)